jawordpressorg/core-handbook/core/best-practices/inline-documentation-standards/javascript.md

 Functions and closures are *third-person singular* elements, meaning *third-person singular verbs* should be used to describe what each does.

-Tip: Need help remembering how to conjugate for third-person singular verbs?
+Need help remembering how to conjugate for third-person singular verbs?
 Imagine prefixing the function, hook, class, or method summary with “It”:

 *   *Good:* “(It) Does something.”
 *   *Bad:* “(It) Do something.”